 Status of Vulnerability Countermeasures

-Kyocera regularly performs vulnerability diagnoses on public servers.
+Kyocera performs vulnerability diagnoses on public servers at least once a year.
 Also, we work to prevent security incidents by constantly collecting and spreading the latest vulnerability and security information from around the world through the CSIRT.

 Public Announcement of Security Incidents

 On October 16, 2020, a suspected information leak resulting from the Emotet malware was announced on the Kyocera website.

 ● Apology and notification regarding the possibility of suspicious emails impersonating Kyocera and leakage of personal information